 After participants were recruited, communication was key to ensure a high completion rate.
 Emails were sent before the household appliance was shipped, when the household appliance was supposed to arrive, and weekly to ensure participation throughout the project.
 If a participant was not completing tasks several phone calls, texts, and emails were sent to encourage full participation.

 A 96% full participation rate is extremely high for qualitative research.
 Typically, participation rates for qualitative research range from 40% to 75%.
-Several different factors effect participation rates including length of the study, expectations, communication, and incentives.
+Several different factors affect participation rates including the length of the study, expectations, communication, and incentives.

 Here are some tips from our qualitative market research team to help with your next project.

 An inside look at the tips and tricks used by our qualitative market research company!

 The first tip from our qualitative market research team seems too easy, but it is extremely important.
 Throughout the recruiting process, participants should be told an overview of the project as well as their expectations.

 For example, the overview should include the type of study, length of study, start and end date of the study, dates of when to expect communication from the research team, and details about how participation is measured.